GuyPaddock/guypaddock.github.io/_posts/2020-12-20-implementing-custom-search-api-processors.md

 while using Search API `8.x-1.17`).

 ### Processor #1 - ISO 8601 Date Synonymizer
-This processor coverts the date format our team enters into the "Asset date" field into their more common, colloquial formats used in the United States and Europe.
+This processor converts the date format our team enters into the "Asset date" field into their more common, colloquial formats used in the United States and Europe.